psychemedia/sin-eater-resources/src/_missed_opportunities_pre-1830.md

 If we look up the reference to Madam Cresswell in *Popular Antiquities*, the paragraph following the original statement of that paragraph, in a footnote on [p.184-5](https://archive.org/details/observationsonpo02branuoft/page/184/mode/2up?q=cresswell) of the 1813 edition, we have a further commentary on sermons preached for unpopular characters (ones who might perhaps be in most need of the sin-eater's ministrations!):

 > "Dr. Fuller, in his Appeal of injured Innocence, (Part iii. p.
 75.) tells us, that "When one was to preach the Funeral Sermon of a most vicious and generally hated person, all wondered what he would say in his praise ; the preacher's friends fearing, his foes hoping that, for his fee, he would force his conscience to flattery.
 For one thing, said the minister, this man is to be spoken well of by all ; and, for another thing, he is to be spoken ill of by none.
-The first is because God made him} the second, because lie is dead."
+The first is because God made him, the second, because he is dead."
 Granger's Biogr.
 Hist. of England, 8vo- Lond.
 1775. vol. iv. p.
 218.

 ```{admonition} Madam Cresswell, According to Granger
 :class: dropdown